 Purely because of the sheer amount of data they have access to, it’s no surprise Google offers its own aggregator, which is very speedy and incredibly easy to use.

-On some occasions, you will be booking flights directly on the airline’s website – either because they’re not available elsewhere or they’re cheaper on the airlines’s website.
+On some occasions, you will be booking flights directly on the airline’s website – either because they’re not available elsewhere or they’re cheaper on the airline’s website.
 Examples would include Southwest in the States, Air Asia, RyanAir, EasyJet, Air Moldova, and several others.

 A handy little website that predicts the cheapest multi-day stopovers for any flight.